medvedevgroup/SibeliaZ/README.md

 Vertices frequency threshold
 ----------------------------
 Mammalian genomes contain many repeated elements that make the graph large and convoluted.
-To deal with this issue, SibeliaZ removes all k-mers with frequence more than a threshold, which is controlled by the option:
+To deal with this issue, SibeliaZ removes all k-mers with frequency more than a threshold, which is controlled by the option:

 	-a <integer>